sathirei/passwordverfication/PasswordVerification/README.md

 # Password Verification

-Simple extensible solution for password validation.
+Simple extensible solution for password verification.

 Rules:
 1.	- password should be larger than 8 chars